frankyeh/UNet-Studio-Website/doc/gui_t3_dt.md

 ## 0. Quality check using whole-brain tracking

+First, restore default settings using **[Options][Restore Tracking Settings]**

 In the tracking parameters (right upper window), set **[Step T3c: Options][Tracking Parameters][Min length]** to "30 mm",  **[Terminate if]** to `100,000` seeds

-Click the **[Step T3d: Tracts][Fiber Tracking]** button to see if you can get a good quality of whole-brain fiber tracking.
+Click the **[Step T3d: Tracts][Fiber Tracking]** button to see if you can get a good quality of whole-brain fiber tracking

 If there are too many noisy fibers, consider increasing the **[Step T3c: Options][Tracking Parameters][Threshold]** or **[Min length]**.

 If missing too many branches, considers lowering the **[Step T3c: Options][Tracking Parameters][Threshold]** or **[Min length]**.

-You may also need to adjust other parameters (check out [Step T3 Whole brain fiber tracking](/doc/gui_t3_whole_brain.html) ) until you get a good quality of the whole-brain track.
+Adjust other parameters until you get a good quality of the whole-brain track.
+(You may check out [whole brain fiber tracking](/doc/gui_t3_whole_brain.html) to see how to evaluate the tractography quality and adjust parameters)

 ## 1. Load metrics